 The only way to build your freelancing writing business is from the ground up.

 - Hard work

-- Exposure will get you there.
+- Exposure (will get you there).

-Bigger and more profitable jobs is your goal and success come in this area with a:
+Bigger jobs is your goal with a:

 3 great strategies for getting better clients are:

-- Establish credibility beyond copywriting – by gaining experience outside the marketing and copywriting field you gain credibility and a competitive edge.
+- Establish credibility beyond copywriting – by gaining experience outside the marketing and copywriting field, you gain credibility, and a competitive edge.

-- Establish yourself in a niche – rather than being a copywriter that can write about everything stick to an area of expertise to maximise results.
+- Establish yourself in a niche – rather than being a copywriter that can write about everything, stick to an area of expertise, to maximise results.

-- Establish credibility with big companies – niche experience can open doors and build better project management skills leading to more opportunities.
+- Establish credibility with big companies – niche experience can open doors, and build better project management skills, leading to more opportunities.

 10. Network with Other Writers